Blanche of Valois: Marriage

 At Prague in May 1329, Blanche and Charles were married.
 The couple lived apart for the first several years of marriage; Blanche lived in Luxembourg whilst Charles was in Italy focusing on securing the Empire with his father.
 The couple began to live together upon Charles' return in 1334, at which time, the couple were made Margrave and Margravine of Moravia.
 Blanche entered Prague on 12 June with French ladies and courtiers.
 The couple clashed with the Bohemian nobility who had gained strength because of King John's frequent trips abroad; despite this challenge, Blanche learned Czech and German, had a social life and would remain in Bohemia when Charles traveled abroad.
 Within the first year of married life, the couple had a short-lived son.

 Blanche was close to her stepmother-in-law, Beatrice of Bourbon.
 As French was the native language of both women, they communicated easily.
 Blanche was more popular at court than Beatrice; she was always compared unfavourably to Blanche and this was possibly because Beatrice never learned Czech or German whilst Blanche did.

 John put pressure on Blanche due to the birth of only a daughter, Margaret, and the absence of a living male child.
 The pressure resulted in Blanche moving to Brno in 1337; for the next several years, Blanche and Charles had no children.
 However, the couple had a second daughter in 1342 named Katherine.
 On 11 July 1346, Charles was elected king of Germany in opposition to Holy Roman Emperor Louis IV.
 His election was supported by Pope Clement VI, who was at odds with Louis.
 While the conflict in Germany continued, Blanche's father-in-law John allied himself with Blanche's brother, King Philip.
 John was killed in the Battle of Crécy (26 August 1346).
 Charles escaped the battlefield relatively unharmed and succeeded to the Kingdom of Bohemia.
 Blanche became queen.

 On 11 October 1347, Louis IV died suddenly and Charles gained wider recognition as king of Germany.
 However, less than a year later on 1 August 1348, Blanche died after a short illness aged thirty-two.
 Her death was a large blow to Charles who still did not have a son and heir, large political loss with France and a full-fledged marriage.
 Desperate for a son, Charles remarried the following year to Anna of Bavaria.
-Seven years after the death of Blanche, Charles became emperor; he was eventually succeeded by his son Sigismund, whom he had with his fourth wife Elizabeth of Pomerania.
+Seven years after the death of Blanche, Charles became emperor; he was eventually succeeded by his son Václav IV and later by Sigismund, whom he had with his fourth wife Elizabeth of Pomerania.

 Blanche was buried in Saint Vitus, Prague Castle.